Balkars

 - Spiritual And Religious Practices

-- The Balkars predominantly practice Sunni Islam, which influences their daily life and cultural practices.
-Religious festivals and rituals are integral to their community life.
+- The Balkars primarily practice Islam, which influences their daily life and cultural practices.
+Religious festivities and rituals are integral to community life.

 - Beliefs And Worldview